GraczBezNicku/TKInfo/README.md

 2. Navigate to your Plugins folder and put the dll there.
 3. Go to your configs and configure both permissions and options.

+#Displaying Damage
+For now I'm experimenting with manually calculating damage so that display_damage would work again.
+However give me a couple of days, since I'm doing other things now.
+(27/12/2021)

 # Permissions
 The plugins has only one persmission and it's tkinfo.modalert .
 It's responsible for notyfing server moderators about recent team damage.